J Ferg Roofing Pros – SPF Roofing

 Closed Cell vs. Open Cell Foam

 SPF Roofing Installation involves different procedures based on the existing roof structure.
-It is important to be familiar with all state and local building codes to assure the appropriate materials and procedures meet the necessary requirements in your area.
+It is important to be familiar with all state and local building codes.
+This is to assure the appropriate materials and procedures meet the necessary requirements in your area.

 Roof Service Preparation

 Once the surface has been properly prepared for SPF application.
-The “A” and “B” components (isocyanate and polyol resin) are pumped from separate 55 gallon drums, into a specially designed proportioning machine.
+The “A” and “B” components (isocyanate and polyol resin) are pumped from separate 55 gallon drums, then placed into a specially designed proportioning machine.
 The materials are heated to a specific process temperature and proportioned to the correct ratio.
 The two liquid materials are kept separate until they pass through the machine, then through the heated hoses and out to gun.
 That is where they are finally mixed and sprayed onto the substrate.
 The SPF is applied to a specific thickness defined by the specification.
 SPF is typically applied in half inch to one inch layers, or “passes.”
 Roof specifications or sloping designs that require more foam are applied in multiple passes.
 The SPF is sprayed down as a liquid, then quickly rises in seconds, and can be walked on in minutes.

 Spraying foam requires at great deal of training and experience.
 This is to assure the proper mixing of the foam is being achieved while maintaining a high level of productivity and quality of workmanship.
-Several companies in the industry provide this training to new and intermediate contractors.
+Most companies in the industry provide this training to new and intermediate contractors.